7bridges-eu/remys/README.md

 The server will be listening on port `3000`.

-You can specify the hostname and the port of the your MySQL database:
+You can specify the hostname and the port of the MySQL database you wish to interact with:

 ``` clojure
 lein run -- -H <hostname> -P <port> -u <username> -p <password> -d <database> start